 The Department of Communications is committed to producing communication professionals that are well equipped to boldly navigate today’s media technology and understand its burgeoning power to shape human communication, culture and the church.

-The Department of Mathematics and General Studies sponsors the Interdisciplinary Studies and Mathematics majors, the two-year Associate of Arts degree, and minors in Mathematics and History and serves as the liaison with the two ROTC programs with which North Central University is affiliated (Army, University of Minnesota; and Air Force, University of St. Thomas).
+The Department of Math, Science & Technology sponsors the Interdisciplinary Studies and Mathematics majors, the two-year Associate of Arts degree, and minors in Mathematics and History and serves as the liaison with the two ROTC programs with which North Central University is affiliated (Army, University of Minnesota; and Air Force, University of St. Thomas).

 The School of Education is committed to producing teachers who are academically prepared for excellent teaching and who utilize the best pedagogical practices, model Christ-like character, and devote themselves to lifelong learning.